 A storage policy is about as little coverage as you can get, but you might find other ways to discount your premium:

 - Install an antitheft device.
 You’re already locking your bike up, but you can further discourage theft with an antitheft alarm or GPS locator.

 - Raise your deductible.
 Shoulder more responsibility upfront in the event of bike damage to get a lower premium.

 - Lower your maximums.
 If you expect an uneventful storage period, consider dropping the dollar amount your policy will pay for a claim.

 - Bundle-up coverage.
 Keep all your daily and recreational vehicles on one policy, including your car, ATV, RV and home.

 How do I get motorcycle storage insurance?

-Check with your provider to see if they offer storage policies, or look for a specialty motorcycle storage insurer.
+Check with your insurer to see if you can get storage policies, or look for a specialty motorcycle storage insurer.
 To take advantage of this typically low-cost policy: